cseanburns/journal-issues/manuscript.md

 This may be why why journals keep producing hard copy even if it is no longer necessary, or continue to bundle articles into issues [@3RZPSVH3#swoger].
-Controlling scarcity has had major impact on the production of knowledge.
+Controlling scarcity has had a major impact on the production of knowledge.
 It determines what can be printed, and it determines how many journals exist.
 Journals are created because of supply and demand.
-If one journal is too restrictive, then it means that other, less restrictive journals are created to meet demand.
+If one journal is too restrictive, offers less space, then it means that other, less restrictive journals are created to meet demand.

 ## Bibliographic Record

-Bundling by journal issue has had ramifications on bibliographic records and information retrieval.
+Bundling by journal issue has had ramifications on bibliographic records, the organization of information, and information retrieval.
-Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online first or ahead-of-print, or similarly named, articles, and think this is satisfactory (@W28UHWAI#piller22).
+Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online-first or as ahead-of-print articles, and think this is satisfactory [@W28UHWAI#piller22].
-These online first articles become attached to journal issues at some point in their future, usually when the journal has caught up with their backlog.
+These online-first articles become attached to journal issues at some point in their future, usually when the journal has caught up with their backlog.
-The result is that these articles become versioned: articles online and fully formatted, but ahead of print and not attached to a journal issue, and articles in print and attached to an issue.
+The result is that these articles become versioned: articles online and fully formatted, but ahead-of-print and not attached to a journal issue, and articles in print and attached to an issue.
 This result means that such articles receive at least two publication dates.
-The first date reflects the online first version.
+The first date reflects the online-first version.
 The second date reflects the date of the journal issue.
 The time difference between these two versions may be years.